35 Best Abandoned Cart Email Examples: Increase Sales Today

 Bonobos

 Here’s one of our minimalist abandoned cart email examples.
-I might add a photograph of the image left in the cart, but the number tells the consumer how many items there are.
+We might add a photograph of the image left in the cart, but the number tells the consumer how many items there are.
 However, Bonobos makes up for leaving out the product image by offering a special coupon code directed at the new customer.

 8. Bespoke Post